switux/AstroWeatherStation/README.md

   - Astronomical parameters:

-    - Cloud coverage
+    - Cloud coverage (Clear/Clouds)
     - Solar irradiance
-    - Sky Quality Meter
+    - Sky Quality Meter (MPSAS and MELM)

   - Alarms (to be handled on the server side) for: